Stuart Hall (presenter): Football

 As a football reporter, Hall is associated with the phrase "The Beautiful Game", which he popularised, and which he reports he coined in his youth to describe football.
 As a lifelong Manchester City supporter, he admired prolific goal-scorer Peter Doherty's style of playing and consequently used the phrase "The Beautiful Game" to describe Doherty.

 The first football match that Hall reported on was Sheffield Wednesday versus Leicester City at Hillsborough in 1958, where the teams shared eight goals.
 Despite his love of Manchester City, he has affectionately referred to their former home ground Maine Road as the 'Theatre of Base Comedy', an allusion to City's Manchester rivals Manchester United's home ground Old Trafford, which is known as the 'Theatre of Dreams'.

 During the 1970s, Hall developed a relationship with Liverpool manager Bill Shankly and became a regular visitor to the Anfield 'Boot Room'.
 His relationship with Bob Paisley enabled him to pull off a coup, capturing the team's first European Cup final in 1977 in Rome.
 Smuggled into the ground as a club employee, Hall spent the match on the substitutes' bench wearing the No 14 shirt.
 This enabled him to get inside television footage of the team's 3–1 win over Borussia Mönchengladbach.
 As a television presenter with Look North, Hall used to turn out for benefit matches, scoring twice against Gordon Banks in Eddie Hopkinson's testimonial at Bolton Wanderers.

 Hall worked as a football reporter for BBC Radio 5 Live for some years.
-On 10 December 2009 Radio 5 Live presented a special programme, Stuart Hall Night, broadcast live from the City of Manchester Stadium.
+On 10 December 2009, Radio 5 Live presented a special programme, Stuart Hall Night, broadcast live from the City of Manchester Stadium.

+Controversies

+Drugged policeman case

+In 1978 Hall was called as a prosecution witness during the trial of a policeman, who was accused of driving "while unfit through drink and drugs".
+Prior to his arrest, the officer had stopped Hall on suspicion of speeding and Hall had invited him to his house for a drink.
+The officer later blamed his intoxicated state on Hall having laced his drink.
+Hall denied the accusation and was never charged.